QuentinRa/blog.quentinra.dev/info/java/tests/par.md

 A parametric test is a test repeated as long a a stream of data is not depleted.
-You will create one or more methods returning a stream of data that will be used as value for our arguments.
+You will create one or more methods returning a stream of data that will be used as the value for our arguments.

 ```java